 What is Dextrin?

 Derived from dextrose (glucose), dextrin is a low-molecular-weight carbohydrate produced from the hydrolysis of starches.
 Hydrolysis, as the prefix suggests, involves water splitting into its basic molecular components and attaching to other molecules.
 While several types of dextrin exist, each have a similar formula and action in the body.
 Dextrin is used in many glue products due to its adhesive qualities and safety.
 The indigestible form of dextrin is often used as a fiber supplement.
-This is what’s contained in my Detox Foot Pads™.

 The Health Benefits of Dextrin